Gab0/straintables/README.md

 The primers may be user-defined or found by the software when a locus name is defined without attached primers.

-Analysis proceeds while it counts the SNPs that diverge from the amplicons found at each locus, and builds one [https://en.wikipedia.org/wiki/Distance_matrix](dissimilarity matrix) for each `Locus or primer pair`.
+Analysis proceeds while it counts the SNPs that diverge from the amplicons found at each locus, and builds one [dissimilarity matrix](https://en.wikipedia.org/wiki/Distance_matrix) for each Locus (which boundary is defined by a primer pair).

 The matrix can show how the genomes are different at those regions.

 ## Details